3 Tips to build your GIS connections on LinkedIn

 3. Send them an inviting message.

 We’ve reached the final step–actually sending a request for connection.
 But don’t treat this like sending a Facebook friend request.
 LinkedIn provides the option to include a Note with your invitation that is up to 300 characters in length.
 Definitely use this message space to maximize your chances of being accepted as someone’s connection!
 It can be very helpful to look at their profile and learn a little more about them.
 Briefly introduce yourself, and explain how you found them if applicable (i.e. at a GIS conference, posting in a GIS group, through mutual connections, etc).
 Describe why you would like to connect with them.
+Maybe you are finishing your GIS degree or GIS Certificate and you want their advice.
 You can mention the person’s experiences if you’re interested, and sign off with your name.
 Then, hit connect, and wait to get accepted as a connection!
 Every invite message should be tailored to fit a different audience–example templates can be found here for connecting with people based on your relationship to them.

-By following these three steps, you should be able to gain more connections on LinkedIn and subsequently grow your professional network.
+By following these three steps, you should be able to gain professional GIS connections on LinkedIn and subsequently grow your professional network.
 What’s important to keep in mind is that you shouldn’t fear rejection when sending connection requests.
 If someone doesn’t end up connecting with you, even after curating your profile, don’t dwell on it.
 Just find other people to connect with, and your connections list will surely grow.
-We find that you will get about a 30% connection success rate.
-So send 10 invites and get 3 connections.
+We find that you will get about a 25% connection success rate.
+So send 10 invites and get 2 or 3 connections.
 Not bad.
 We hope that this has made finding LinkedIn connections less intimidating for you.
-Good luck on growing your GIS network with windows to your next job or project opportunities.
+Good luck on growing your GIS network with windows to new GIS jobs or project opportunities.